NVB20/whatsapp-automation-mk-II/README.md

 whatsapp automation using Selenium, PostgreSQL and mcp

 # improvments:
- selenium driver now have session persistence fallback if not read messages and runs fasster
+ selenium driver now have session persistence and retrys if not read messages and runs fasster

  structure:
- -
- --src
- ---etl
- ---- extract.py --> selenium whatsapp read
- ---- transform.py --> clean message, filter into 2 dicts(practice/messages), connect lesson by id ---> jsonify
- ---- load.py --> insert into mongoDB || create studentsDB and messagesDB
+project/
+│
+├─ src/
+│   ├─ etl/
+|   ├─  ├─ __init__.py
+│   │   ├─ extract.py
+│   │   ├─ transform.py
+│   │   └─ load.py
+│   ├─ secrets/
+│   │   └─ key.json
+│   ├─ sheets_connect.py
+│   └─ __init__.py
+├─ __init__.py
+│
- - .gitignore
+└─ .gitignore

- - secrets
+#end goal: create an ETL to read the data from whatsapp write it to a db and update the sheets and make all of this dockrized

+#containers: db, app, future(mcp)